K3rn3l-P/HuaweiLTE-DNSBandSel/README.md

 ## Advise:
 Some routers fail to maintain the settings, this can depend a lot on the Logarithmic antenna or other type.. from the router itself, from the location, etc etc ..
-So I always recommend to buy, examples of Routers that allow BTS settings Mikrotik Chateau 12
+So I always recommend to buy, examples of Routers that allow BTS settings:
+Mikrotik Chateau 12,
 Huawei B2368
 And many others..

 ## Supported clients